-A letter of support should be uploaded for each partner organisation listed in section 6.4.
 The letter must be on the partner organisation's letterhead and be signed by the authorised officer (see above).
-Please note that CIs and AIs should not sign the letter of support unless they are a representative of the partner organisation and have the authorisation to expend the partner's money or resources.
+Please note that applicants should not sign the letter of support unless they are a representative of the partner organisation and have the authorisation to expend the partner's money or resources.